How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your network is important | Speak to friends who have been in similar positions or reach out via networking networks for professionals as well as brainstorming members of professional associations. |
+Your Network is Important | Contact friends and acquaintances who have held similar roles or connect with networking networks for professionals in addition to brainstorming members of professional associations. |

-Be confident & concise | Make sure you are clear about your experience as well as your achievements and expectations.
+Be confident & concise | Make sure you are clear about your experience your accomplishments and expectations for the job.
 Focus on tangible results. |

-Practice active listening | Listening is just as important as communicating during these types of conversations.
-Consider what you’ve learned from these conversations and apply it to future negotiations you’ll likely take part in. |
+Practice active listening | Listening is as crucial as speaking during these kinds of conversations.
+Consider what you’ve learned away from these conversations and apply it to future discussions you’ll likely be involved in. |

 Frequently Asked Questions